About Us

 Employer Compliance

-Employer compliance refers to an employer’s legal obligation to provide employees with health insurance coverage, as outlined in the Health Insurance Act 1970 and affiliated regulations.
+Employer compliance refers to an employer’s legal obligation to provide employees with health insurance coverage, as outlined in the Health Insurance Act 1970 and its regulations.

 Learn more about Employer Compliance, here.